School Based (School Direct) (non-salaried)

 If you are studying on the School Based (School Direct) (salaried) programme you will be employed and paid a salary by your school.
 The salary rates will vary depending upon the location of your school and what you are training to teach.
-You will be paid on the unqualified teacher pay scale, students training in maths, physics and computing can earn up to £25,000.
+You will be paid on the unqualified teacher pay scale.

 For more information, please visit Get into Teaching.